 Mary Of Burgundy

-This famous engagement ring was commissioned in 1477 by Archduke Maximilian of Austria for his betrothed, Mary of Burgundy.
-It is believed that Maximilian of Austria sent Mary Of Burgundy a letter along with the ring which is now considered the worlds first engagement ring.
-It is the first ever recorded diamond engagement ring which started a trend among high society people, causing plain bands to drop in popularity.
+Commissioned in 1477 by Archduke Maximilian of Austria for his betrothed, Mary of Burgundy, the first ever recorded diamond engagement ring was set with flat diamonds in the shape of a letter “M”.
 This ring sparked a trend for diamond engagement rings that endures to this day.

 Napoleon and Joséphine